build-on-aws/content/concepts/getting-started-with-pico-w-iot-core/index.md

 ## Creating a *Thing* in AWS IoT Core

-In this section, we will use AWS CloudShell to issue AWS Command Line Interface (CLI) commands for creating an AWS IoT *Thing*.
+In this section, we will use [AWS CloudShell](https://aws.amazon.com/cloudshell/) to issue AWS Command Line Interface (CLI) commands for creating an AWS IoT *Thing*.
 In AWS IoT, a *Thing* is a virtual representation of a hardware device in the cloud - in this case, your Pico W device.
 Then, we will generate the digital certificates and keys needed for mutual authentication between your Pico W device and AWS IoT Core.
 Finally, we will create an IoT Policy that will define the access permissions for your device in AWS, and attach the policy so it takes effect.

 AWS CloudShell is a browser-based command prompt that you can access from within the AWS Console.
 It allows you to quickly run AWS CLI commands, without having to install and configure the AWS CLI on your development computer.

-1. Log into your AWS account via the [AWS Console](https://console.aws.amazon.com/console/home)
+1. Log into your AWS account via the [AWS Console](https://console.aws.amazon.com/console/home).
-2. Select the region you would like to create the IoT resources in
+2. Select the region you would like to create the IoT resources in.
-3. Open AWS CloudShell by clicking the “>_” icon along the top of the console
+3. Open AWS CloudShell by clicking the “>_” icon along the top of the console.

    ![AWS CloudShell](images/CloudShell_console_icon.png)